-Reflecting sustainability criteria, especially climate change, in financial markets is increasingly gaining attention as opportunities and risks arising in this context are changing business practices.
-The course will prepare participants to understand major drivers and constraints of transforming the financial system to a more sustainable one.
-Furthermore, it will familiarize participants with the business, regulatory and technical perspective of sustainable finance and will acquaint them to take an active part in the discussion around the topic.
+Furthermore, it will familiarise participants with the business, regulatory and technical perspective of sustainable finance and will acquaint them to take an active part in the discussion around the topic.
 The course aims to enable financial professionals to integrate Sustainable Finance related aspects into their work through new knowledge and tools for advising their clients and business partners.

 The online course can be complemented by a classroom component.
 This is voluntary and not a requirement to get certified by Frankfurt School.
-You can either book each of them individually or as a package.
+You can book the online course and classroom component either individually or as a package.

 You want to take the course in German language?
 No problem, please click on the following link to get access to the website in German: CESFi